Jethro-Tsoi/Robo-Advisory-System-for-Personalized-Investment/memory-bank/progress.md

 ## In Progress 🔄

-### Stock-Specific Model Training
+### Training with New Labeled Data
-1. Training on filtered stock tweets
+1. Training with 5-class sentiment labels
-2. Stock symbol embedding integration
+2. Using data from stock_market_tweets dataset
-3. Performance optimization for stock prediction
+3. Performance optimization and evaluation
-4. Comparison with general financial models
+4. Comparison with previous model versions

 ### Gemma 3 Implementation
 1. Training pipeline setup